Jacob-Bankston/Life-Accomplishments-Journal/ideas/book-ideas.md

   - To help choir teachers
   - To help anyone with managing issues
   - For event planning
+2. Everyone Can Sing!
+  - Ideas and strategies to free up anyone's voice and teach them the basics of singing

 ## Fiction Book Ideas